skelleya/AuroraSwitch/docs/wiki/quick-start.md

 - Go to: **Endpoints > Refresh Devices**
 - This scans for new USB-C and HDMI capture devices
+- The **Peripherals (read-only)** list underneath Endpoints shows webcams, capture cards, and input devices that were detected but aren’t switchable computers.
+Those entries are informational only—you can’t click them and they won’t clutter the main endpoint list.

 ### Projecting Endpoints to Host Monitors